awxkee/libblur/README.md

 # Performance

 Most blur algorithms done very good and works at excellent speed.
 Where appropriate comparison with OpenCV is available.
-For measurement was used M3 Pro with NEON feature.
-On x86_84 OpenCV might be better sometimes since AVX-2 is not fully supported in library

 # Usage